Chris Riddell on being Children's Laureate - 'a humbling experience'

 You will be able to be an advocate for something so worthwhile and you will be put in all sorts of wonderful situations.

-On 7 June, Chris Riddell, Waterstones Children’s Laureate 2015-17, will pass on the gauntlet to a new Children’s Laureate in a special ceremony in Hull, City of Culture.
-Two hundred children from Hull will be present at the ceremony.
+On 7 June, Chris Riddell, Waterstones Children’s Laureate 2015-17, passed on the gauntlet to a new Children’s Laureate in a special ceremony in Hull, City of Culture.
+Two hundred children from Hull were present at the ceremony.

 Find out everything that's going on with the tenth Waterstones Children's Laureate, Lauren Child, as she takes on the job from 2017-2019.

 - RT @thebookseller: .@UKLaureate Lauren Child calls for kids to have "more space to create": https://t.co/KbFug3Gk5u https://t.co/WrtaM1XJAH 3 days ago